 Automatically Inactivating Assets

 Asset persist in Kenna even after we are no longer receiving new vulnerability information about those assets from your scanner.
-To remove decommissioned assets risk scoring and fix information, they must be set to "inactive" in Kenna.
-Inactive assets are removed from Risk Meter scoring, will not appear in any default reporting, and will not appear in any fix asset lists.
+To remove decommissioned assets' risk scoring and fix information, they must be set to "inactive" in Kenna.
+Inactive assets are not deleted from the platform, they are simply removed from Risk Meter scoring, will not appear in any default reporting, and will not appear in any fix asset lists.

 If an asset appears in scan data after it has been set to inactive, Kenna will set the Asset back to active and it will reappear in all other areas of Kenna reporting and processing.
+A nightly job runs, which compares the last seen dates on Assets and flips them to active or inactive to meet the rule set in Asset Settings.
 Using this feature will help ensure that the risk picture portrayed by your Risk Meters is accurate and up-to-date.

 Manually Inactivating Assets

 If you choose not to use the automatic Asset Setting feature, you can still find inactive assets in the environment and set them to inactive manually.

 NOTE: Updating an Asset status manually will completely remove that Asset from the automated processing described above.
 Recently seen Assets will stay inactive and old assets will stay active past the Asset Settings if manually set.

 - Perform a text search of asset_last_seen:<now-90d to find all assets that have not been seen in the last 90 days

 - Select the checkbox in the far upper-left of the Assets table

 - Click the "Apply to all assets matching this criteria?" link to allow for bulk operations on all results